Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ### Create NFT

-After uploading metadata, the next step is to create a new NFT.
+After uploading the NFT's metadata, the next step is to create a new NFT.
 The SDK's `create` method allows you to create a new NFT with minimal configuration.
 This method will handle the creation of the mint account, token account, metadata account, and the master edition account for you.
 The data provided to this method will represent the on-chain portion of the NFT metadata.
 You can explore the SDK to see all the other input that can be optionally provided to this method.

 ```tsx
 const { nft } = await metaplex.nfts().create(